zxiong1008/vanilla-js-demo/README.md

 Created with CodeSandbox.
 Original Source Code is from https://codesandbox.io/p/sandbox/vanilla-js-demo-6049kj

-I modified the script to load the buttons dynamically.
+I modified the script to load the buttons dynamically on the index.js and index.html file.